 Affiliated physician, scientist, and nonscientist members shall be recruited by the Director and Chair of the PHRC through the chairs/chiefs/heads of the hospital departments or units or through current PHRC members.
-Unaffiliated physician, scientist, and nonscientist members shall be recruited through current PHRC members, through the volunteer department or various community agencies or groups.
-Additionally, individuals who are affiliated or unaffiliated may self-refer.
-New members shall be recruited as needed to ensure that the membership of each PHRC panel continues to include individuals with varying backgrounds and the necessary experience and scientific or scholarly expertise to review the scope of biomedical and behavioral research conducted at BWH, FH and MGH.
+Non-affiliated physician, scientist, and nonscientist members shall be recruited through current PHRC members, through the volunteer department or various community agencies or groups.
+Additionally, individuals who are affiliated or non-affiliated may self-refer.
+New members shall be recruited as needed to ensure that the membership of each PHRC panel continues to include individuals with varying backgrounds and the necessary experience and scientific or scholarly expertise to review the scope of biomedical and behavioral research conducted at BWH, FH, MGH, McLean and NSMC.
 In addition, new members shall be recruited on an as needed basis to replace the scientific or scholarly expertise of members who resign and, when needed, to provide additional scientific or scholarly expertise to review new research programs.